Carl0339887/computationalphysics_N2013301220058/README.md

-# Computational-Physics
+# Computational Physics
-- Ha ha
+- This is the first homework